-The integrative project is an alternative final project available in MA in Theological Studies in the following concentrations: Marketplace Theology, Interdisciplinary Studies, World Christianity, and Applied Theology concentrations.
-It provides you an opportunity to complete your studies at Regent with a project that blends theological reflection with creative expression.
+The integrative project is an alternative final project available the MA in Theological Studies program at the discretion of faculty.
+While the comprehensive exam or the thesis is the usual way of completing the MA in Theological Studies program, in some cases students may benefit from doing an integrative project.
+This option provides you an opportunity to complete your studies at Regent College with a project that blends theological reflection with creative expression.
 It embodies the idea that Christian mission involves not only the witness of one's life and the proclamation of faith but also the generation of cultural goods that in their truth, beauty, and goodness function as signs and foretastes of the kingdom of God.

-The integrative project allows those with competence and experience in a given field to create and communicate something recognizably part of that field (e.g., a business presentation, a policy paper, a curriculum, a preaching series, a healthcare protocol, a mission project, an organizational strategy, a public speech, a financial product, a newspaper article, a non-fiction book, a training program, etc.) and to reflect on it theologically.
+The integrative project allows those with competence and experience in a given field to create and communicate something recognizably part of that field (e.g., a business presentation, a policy paper, a curriculum, a preaching series, a healthcare protocol, a mission project, an organizational strategy, a public speech, a newspaper article, a non-fiction book, a training program, etc.) and to reflect on it theologically.

-You must communicate, in a manner appropriate to the subject matter, at a level that is excellent within the relevant field.
-This means the project must be at least potentially publishable, ready for presentation to clients, or investors, or the public, or an audience of professional peers.
+You must be able to communicate, in a manner appropriate to the subject matter, at a level that is excellent within the relevant field.
+This means the project must be at least potentially publishable, ready for presentation-to clients, investors, the public, or an audience of professional peers.
 In addition to communicating the project in a final form, you must submit any additional explanatory material plus a critical essay of 20 to 30 pages engaging in theological and cultural reflection on the genre and the cultural and theological context in which the project is done.
-If you have not yet acquired significant competence or experience in your chosen field, you may elect to complete your degree at Regent with a different final project (e.g., a comprehensive exam or a thesis), or you may choose to improve your competence by taking courses in the subject elsewhere (e.g., through UBC), outside of your Regent program.